lakshitadodeja/Machine_Learning_Team_7/index.md

 | Weighted  avg.| 0.56      | 0.59     | 0.53      |

 </td></tr> </table>
-**Table : Summary of metrics for t-SNE+ Tf-Idf balanced and unbalanced datasets with GMM and Kmeans clustering for 100 Clusters and 3 features**
+**Table : Summary of metrics for t-SNE+ Tf-Idf balanced and unbalanced datasets with GMM and Kmeans clustering for 100 Clusters and 3 features.**

 * **t-SNE + BERT encoding**